 Parents and other members of the school district community may view the instructional materials used by students in the office.
 Copies may be obtained according to board policy.
-Tests and assessment materials are only available for inspection with the consent of the superintendent.
+Tests and assessment material are only available for inspection with the consent of the superintendent.
 Persons wishing to view instructional materials or to express concerns about instructional materials should contact the superintendent's office at (641) 713-4681.
+Parents who object to health education instruction in human growth and development may file a written request that the student be excused from the instruction.
+The written request shall include a proposed alternate activity or study acceptable to the superintendent.
+The superintendent shall have the final authority to determine the alternate activity or study.